 The U.S. Federal Emergency Management Agency (FEMA) National Flood Hazard Layer (FIRMette 5155310014F, effective 5/4/2009) shows the site is in Zone X, which FEMA defines as an area of minimal flood hazard (FEMA 2009).
 Zone X is outside the 100-year and 500-year floodplains.
+The site is not located within or adjacent to a FEMA-mapped special flood hazard area.
 The FEMA FIRMette is shown in Figure 6.